Program & Services

 The social skill acquisition aspect of Summit Campus programming will be integrated organically into the program and delivered through group, small group and 1:1 instruction.
 Topics may include building friendships with peers, joining study groups, romantic relationships and interacting with professors.
 Opportunities to socialize will be created for and by our residents, who will actively participate in this fundamental area of personal growth.

-At Summit Campus students will be able to work with tutors in quiet study areas in the comfort of their dorm.
-Additionally, our staff will inform and guide our students to take advantage of the academic support on their respective college campuses.
-Accommodations will be arranged by registering with the disability support centers at the student’s respective college.
-This should be done upon acceptance and before classes begin each semester and will require documentation.
+To support our residents’ academic success, our staff will inform and guide students to take advantage of the academic support on their respective college campuses.
+Student accommodations will be arranged by registering with the disability support centers at the student’s respective college.
+This should be done by the student upon acceptance before classes begin each semester and will require documentation.